 Each assigned classroom is appropriately equipped and adequate in capacity.
 Classroom assignments can be changed at the request of the faculty through the Director of Education if space is available.
 All classrooms and other teaching spaces support teaching methods appropriate to the achievement of the program goals and objectives.
 Students and faculty have access to appropriate physical, technological, and educational resources to support teaching and learning.
 The School is heated in the winter and air conditioned in the summer.
 Fire and safety inspections are provided routinely as required by state and local governments.
 Business and technology equipment used in the classrooms is constantly being upgraded to ensure that students are exposed to, and trained on, equipment used in modern day environments.
 Classrooms vary by size and can accommodate up to 25 students, with computer labs generally held to a maximum of 24 students.
-The Practical Nursing and

-Medical labs hold 25 students, Welding Technology lab holds 20 students, Electrician labs hold 15 students, Networking lab holds 10 students, HVAC labs hold 25 students, Cosmetology clinic/lab holds 48 students, Esthetics clinics/labs hold 12 students, and CADD lab holds 12 students.
+The Practical Nursing labs hold 25 students each, Medical/Phlebotomy lab holds 18 students, Welding Technology lab holds 20 students, Electrician labs hold 15 students each, Networking lab holds 10 students, HVAC labs hold 25 students each, Cosmetology clinic/lab holds 96 students, Esthetics clinic/lab holds 16 students, Nail Technician clinic holds 16 students, and CADD lab holds 12 students.
 Penn Commercial's Student Center is open to all students.
 Vending machines allow students to purchase refreshments and snacks during the school day.
 The Student Center is open during scheduled business hours.
 Penn Commercial utilizes instructional aids for training such as educational charts, skeletons, overhead projectors, LCD projectors, computers, televisions, video/DVD players and other support materials during training.
 A complete listing of equipment is available by program.